 To install the wiper blade, align the wiper arm pin with the hole on the wiper blade assembly and snap it into place.

-The arrow on the wiper blade is to point toward the upper arm.
+The arrow on the wiper blade are to point towards the wiper arm.

 If you only want to replace the wiper inserts follow these steps: